benedictaquino/football-guys/report.md

 then using SQLAlchemy the data is inserted into Postgres.
 [Here] is the SQL dump file.
 I primarily worked with the data from the [NFL Fantasy API].

-Table 1 describes the features I utilized throughout.
+Table 1 describes the features I utilized throughout my project.

 ##### Table 1.